SaajanM/personal-website/personal-website/content/projects.md

 decomposes one hexagon into seven on zoom.
 The tiles are indexed for fast querying in a spatial database.
 The backend is written in Rust and a sample client uses Unity with C#.

----
-# Archived Projects
-A list of past and postponed projects that lack production environments

 ## Novel LL1 Parsing Library | github="https://github.com/CS-Cafe/nocap"
 The goal of this project was/is to learn more about formal languages.
 The aim was to develop an all in one suite of tools that would enable developers to create LL1